MyBrainIsIncrediblyDamaged/Clicks-of-Divination/README.md

 As of the 9/23/2024 Upload, there is no save system.

 ## To run the game
-install a JDK, you can use the following link, or whatever suits your fancy. https://www.oracle.com/java/technologies/downloads/
+Install the whole setup as a zip folder, or the images will not show and your experience will feel desolate and dead. install a JDK, you can use the following link, or whatever suits your fancy. https://www.oracle.com/java/technologies/downloads/

 After installing a JDK, run the file "ClickerGame-Divination.jar" by double clicking or by opening the menu and clicking on "Run"